-Bill is a Waldorf-trained teacher who has been a Class Teacher for five years and spent many years before that teaching Woodwork and subbing for various local Waldorf schools.
-He completed his teaching credential program at California State University, Monterey bay and is also a veteran Waldorf parent who has been active in his school community and has served as President of the School Board.
+Bill is a Waldorf-trained teacher who was a class teacher for seven years and spent many years before that teaching Woodwork and subbing for various local Waldorf schools.
+He completed his teaching credential program at California State University, Monterey bay.
+He is a veteran Waldorf parent who was active in his school community and served as president of the school board.
 Bill has been a member of the Institute for Public Waldorf Education since its inception and is committed to bringing Waldorf into the public realm.
 Bill’s enthusiasm for Waldorf education and love for children are palpable.
 A Sonoma State graduate in physics, Bill also trained for years as an electrical engineer.